bryankb10/open-source/InstructionAndDescription/Instructions.md

 ip addr

 and type the ip address in the browser.
 This will show the "open-source" folder.
 Press that folder and then press the menurestaurant.php to start the webpage.
 We also can use qr code by pressing the qrcode_generator.php to make it available in mobile phone.
-However, in order for thisbto work, the mobile device must connect to the same WiFi network with the computer running the webpage.
+However, in order for this to work, the mobile device must connect to the same WiFi network with the computer running the webpage.